University of Queensland Press: UQP Awards

 UQP established the David Unaipon Award for an Emerging Aboriginal and/or Torres Strait Islander Writer in 1988 in honour of Ngarrindjeri author, inventor and activist David Unaipon, and it remains the most prestigious national award for unpublished Indigenous authors today.
 The award established the careers of hailed Australian writers such as Doris Pilkington Garimara, Samuel Wagan Watson, Larissa Behrendt, Tara June Winch and Ellen van Neerven.

 UQP established the UQP Quentin Bryce Award in 2020 in honour of Dame Quentin Bryce to recognise a book in its list each year that celebrates women’s lives and/or promotes gender equality.
 The inaugural recipient of the award was van Neerven’s poetry collection Throat, which went on to be recognised in multiple prizes, including winning Book of the Year at the 2021 NSW Premier’s Literary Awards.

+The recipient of the 2024 UQP Quentin Bryce Award was Jazz Money, a Wiradjuri poet.

 In partnership with Arts Queensland, UQP supports the Thomas Shapcott Poetry Prize.
 Established in 2003 and named in honour of the distinguished Queensland poet Thomas Shapcott, the prestigious prize discovers and celebrates emerging Queensland poets and offers them a publishing contract with UQP.
 Previous winners of the prize include celebrated poets Holland-Batt, Felicity Plunkett, Gavin Yuan Gao and Rae White.

 UQP also supports the Glendower Award for an Emerging Queensland Writer Queensland Literary Award.
 The award was established in 1999 with the aim to mentor Queensland writers in the early stages of their careers.
 The winner receives a publishing contract with UQP.

 Recognition

-Since 2019, UQP authors have won significant national acclaim, with award wins in all of Australia's most prestigious literature prizes including the Miles Franklin Award, the Stella Prize, the Prime Minister’s Literary Awards, and others.
+Since 2019, UQP authors have won significant national acclaim, with award wins in all of Australia's most prestigious literature prizes including the Miles Franklin Award, the Stella Prize, the Prime Minister’s Literary Awards and others.

 In 2021, 2022, 2023 and 2025, UQP was awarded Small Publisher of the Year by the Australian Book Industry Awards.
+In 2026, UQP was shortlisted for Small Publisher of the Year, and UQP publisher Aviva Tuffield was shortlisted for Commissioning Editor of the Year.